John Madden, NFL Hall Of Fame Coach And Broadcaster, Dies At 85

 “My knowledge of football has come from coaching.
 And on TV, all I’m trying to do is pass on some of that knowledge to viewers.”

-Madden was raised in Daly City, California.
+Madden was born in Austin, Minnesota, and raised in Daly City, California.
 He played on both the offensive and defensive lines for Cal Poly in 1957-58 and earned his bachelor’s and master’s degrees from the school.

 Al Davis brought him to the Raiders as a linebackers coach in 1967, and Oakland went to the Super Bowl in his first year in the pros.
 He replaced John Rauch as head coach after the 1968 season at age 32, beginning a remarkable 10-year run.